miguelgrinberg/easy-cli/README.md

 ### Step 2: Change your shell to zsh

-For most UNIX-based operating systems, this can be done with the following
+The shell configured for the account must be set to `zsh`.
+For most UNIX-based operating systems, this can be done with the following command:
-command:

 ```bash
 chsh -s /bin/zsh